Jerry Tagge: Professional career

 Tagge's performance earned the notice of Dan Devine, head coach of the Green Bay Packers.
 Devine was formerly the head coach at Missouri in the Big Eight Conference, through the 1970 season.
 On his recommendation, the Packers selected Tagge in the first round of the 1972 NFL draft (11th overall).
 Tagge did not enjoy the success in his hometown that he had at Nebraska, completing only three touchdown passes in 17 games played during three seasons from 1972 to 1974.
 Following the 1974 season, Devine left the Packers for Notre Dame.
 The Packers' new head coach was Bart Starr, who released Tagge during the 1975 preseason, in early September.

 Tagge signed with the San Antonio Wings of the short-lived World Football League.
 He started in the Wings' final game on October 19, 1975, and was intercepted five times; he ran for two touchdowns and threw for another.
 The Wings folded three days later with the rest of the WFL on October 22.

-Tagge then moved north to Canada to the CFL, joining the BC Lions in 1977.
-He finally saw plenty of playing time as a starter, and was awarded the Jeff Nicklin Memorial Trophy in his first season.
+Tagge moved north to Canada to the CFL, joining the BC Lions in 1977.
+He saw plenty of playing time as a starter, and was awarded the Jeff Nicklin Memorial Trophy in his first season.
 He played three seasons with BC, until a knee injury ended his career in 1979.